kelderek/TPM2-LUKS/README.md

 # TPM2-LUKS
-Script for using a TPM2 to store a LUKS key and automatically unlock an encrypted system drive at boot.
+This script uses the TPM2 to store a LUKS key and automatically unlocks an encrypted system partition at boot.
+After unlocking the system partition, initrd hands off decryption of the remaining volumes to systemd, which doesn't currently support keyscripts.
+That means this script won't work for secondary drives, only the system partition.
 ### Use at your own risk, I make no guarantees and take no responsibility for any damage or loss of data you may suffer as a result of running the script!

 Based on:<br>